sarahmorris926/bangazon-api-sprint2/README.md

 # Bangazon

+NOTE: This was a group project between five group members (myself included).

 ## The Command Line Ordering System

 In this group project, users are able to interact with a basic product ordering database via a command line interface.